 MM: Right.
 In your book you use the phrase union…

 MM: Is that what people are getting at with the phrase “relationship with Christ”?
 Or is that somewhat different?

-The old Catholic monastic habit, when you become a monk or a nun, you get a new name.
-I kind of like that.
+The old Catholic monastic habit, when you become a monk or a nun, you got a new name.
+I like that.
 When you’re in Christ, you’re a new person.
 Have a new name to identify…I’m a new person!
 The old baptismal theology…in baptism the old Adam died and in Christ, through the waters of baptism, I’m bonded to Jesus Christ in a new person.

 MM: That’s what they pay me for!

 AP: That’s right, but you’re not a messiah.
 So The Crucifixion of Ministry is about putting to death our messianic pretentions.
 Crucifixion is a good word.
 It’s a saving word, it’s a redeeming word, it’s a death word, and it’s a deadly death word.
 I see the crucifixion of ministry as God saying, “I’m not done with you yet.
 I am reclaiming your ministry even in mid-career, and bonded to Jesus Christ, we will do great things with you.”

 MM: What does the congregation do when the minister that they knew is crucified and stops doing the approach that the ministry used to have?

 AP: I don’t have a slick packaged answer for you, other than to say this: We ought to take a far bigger responsibility for teaching the people.
 Teach the people about who Jesus is and what the church is in him, and what the job of the pastor is in the church.